UltimatChamp/optimum-fuse/README.md

 **4) Graphics:** Fast \[In Additive and Adrenaline\]
 **4) Leaves Quality:** Fancy \[In SimplyOptimized, Additive and Adrenaline\]

+**\*These tests were held in Minecraft - 1.20.1.
+\*No resource-pack files are changed/turned off.
+This may affect the results since, Better Grass produces an FPS boost.
+This was done, since these features were considered as a part of increasing the performance and boosting the FPS.
+There may be other disputable configurations to be turned on/off or to be changed.**

 * * *

 Every **OptiFine** feature is available: <br>